-Accordingly, Mitigation Measure 3.1-2 as revised in combination with the design review process, and other zoning regulations, and the fact that development on the approximately 300 acre Project site is limited and dispersed, would effectively address potentially significant visual impacts, as described on pages 3.1-10 through 3.1-17 of the DEIR to a level that is less than significant.
+Accordingly, mitigation measure MM 3.1-2 as revised, in combination with the design review process, and other zoning regulations, and the fact that development on the approximately 300 acre project site is limited and dispersed, would effectively address potentially significant visual impacts, as described on pages 3.1-10 through 3.1-17 of the DEIR to a level that is less than significant.

-Commenter is concerned that the design review alone will not hide development from public viewing places, such as BLM land on Fort Ord.
+Commenter is concerned that the design review alone will not hide development from public viewing places, such as BLM land on the former Fort Ord.

 Portions of the project site may be visible from public land that the Bureau of Land Management (BLM) owns on the northern side of Route 68 on former Fort Ord lands.
-However, the design review requirements will ensure that location, size, configuration, materials and colors of the structures will be taken into account prior to construction, which would ensure that the scenic quality of the project site and vicinity is not diminished with implementation of the proposed project per Section 21.44.030 of the Monterey County Zoning Ordinance (Title 21) as noted in response to comment #3-1.
+As discussed on page 3.1-10 of the DEIR, design review requirements will ensure that location, size, configuration, materials and colors of the structures will be taken into account prior to construction, which would ensure that the scenic quality of the project site and vicinity is not diminished with implementation of the proposed project per Section 21.44.030 of the Monterey County Zoning Ordinance (Title 21) as noted in response to comment #3-1.
 Project visibility is not itself a significant impact, and projects are not required to be invisible.
-The distance from the trails, the steep terrain and the dense vegetation would also minimize the impact to the public viewing places on BLM land.
-Although the proposed project may be visible from public viewing places, implementation of the design control measures and the existing natural features would ensure that the affect would not be considered a significant adverse impact.
+In addition, given the rugged terrain and effort required to access the BLM public lands and trails, and the absence of a designated vista point, the more remote portions of these public lands are not considered a "common public viewing area" as recognized by the County, and as defined by Title 21.
+Visibility of development on specific lots as viewed from this location would be considered a less than significant impact with application of existing zoning regulations.